Bonding - Link Aggregation

 The default mode is 802.3ad.

-Note: When you enable balance-xor mode, the bonding of slave interfaces are static and all slave interfaces are active for load balancing and fault tolerance purposes.
-Packet transmission on the bond is based on the hash policy specified by xmit-hash-policy.
+Note: When you enable balance-xor mode, the bonding of slave interfaces are static and all slave interfaces are active for load balancing and fault tolerance.
+The switch bases packet transmission on the bond on the hash policy in xmit-hash-policy.

 Use balance-xor mode only if you cannot use LACP; LACP can detect mismatched link attributes between bond members and can even detect misconnections.